EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Description ==

 Easy Forms for MailChimp allows you to add **unlimited** MailChimp sign up forms to your WordPress site.
 You can add forms to posts, pages, sidebars and other widgetized areas.
-Your MailChimp API Key connects your site to your MailChimp account and pulls in all of your MailChimp list information.
+Your MailChimp API Key connects your site to your account and pulls in all of your list information.

-MailChimp List statistics and user activity can be viewed right from your dashboard.
+List statistics and user activity can be viewed right from your dashboard.
 From there, you can manage users and list settings.

 You can also extend the plugin's functionality with our [free and paid add-ons](https://yikesplugins.com/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp).

-**Add a MailChimp form to a site in a minute and a half**
+**Add a form to a site in a minute and a half**

 https://www.youtube.com/watch?v=NRZbW-Da1XA

 **Features**

-* Build **unlimited** forms for any of your MailChimp lists with an easy-to-use admin, including multiple forms for the same list.
+* Build **unlimited** forms for any of your lists with an easy-to-use admin, including multiple forms for the same list.
-* Connect your website to your MailChimp account with a MailChimp API key.
+* Connect your website to your MailChimp account with an API key.
-* Add MailChimp forms to any post or page with our editor button or a shortcode.
+* Add forms to any post or page with our editor button or a shortcode.
 * Duplicate forms with a click.
-* Customize the MailChimp submission button text.
+* Customize the form submission button text.
 * Display forms with inline fields.
-* Add MailChimp forms to widgetized areas with our widget.
+* Add forms to widgetized areas with our widget.
-* Allow users to sign up for MailChimp interest groups, or pre-check groups in a hidden field.
+* Allow users to sign up for interest groups, or pre-check groups in a hidden field.
 * Use our built-in CSS classes or add your own additional classes to form fields to style and customize forms.
-* Use a shortcode to display the number of subscribers on a given MailChimp list.
+* Use a shortcode to display the number of subscribers on a given list.
 * Fully customize the success and error messages displayed back to the user.
 * Quickly toggle between single or double opt-in.
-* Disable or Enable the default MailChimp welcome email.
+* Disable or Enable the default welcome email.
-* Remove subscribers from your MailChimp list through our admin interface.
+* Remove subscribers from your list through our admin interface.
-* Allow existing subscribers to update their MailChimp profile information.
+* Allow existing subscribers to update their profile information.
 * Redirect users to another post or page after form submission.
 * Enable Google reCAPTCHA protection on your forms.
 * Schedule form visibility by date/time.
 * Limit opt-ins by logged in users.
 * Use localized data/time pickers
 * Toggle on/off AJAX functionality on a per form basis.
-* Import/Export all MailChimp forms and associated settings for use on other sites with Easy Forms for MailChimp installed.
+* Import/Export all forms and associated settings for use on other sites with the plugin installed.
 * Integrate with core WordPress forms: comments and registration.
 * Integrate with many popular third party plugins: WooCommerce, Easy Digital Downloads, BuddyPress, BbPress, Contact Form 7.
-* View your MailChimp account activity like subscribes and unsubscribes.
+* View your account activity like subscribes and unsubscribes.
-* View your MailChimp list statistics and manage users and list settings.
+* View your list statistics and manage users and list settings.
-* Use advanced debugging to log MailChimp errors as they occur, for easy troubleshooting.
+* Use advanced debugging to log errors as they occur, for easy troubleshooting.
 * Developer friendly!
 Use our many hooks and filters to extend the plugin.
 * Add-ons available to extend the core functionality of the plugin.
 [Check them out](https://yikesplugins.com/?utm_source=wp_plugin_repo&utm_medium=link&utm_campaign=easy_forms_for_mailchimp)!